shoaibazadc/Cybersecurity-Lab-SIEM/docs/setup.md

 Invoke-AtomicTest T1105 -TestNumbers 10
 ```

-This simulates a file download using native PowerShell download methods, triggering rule 100010.
+This simulates a file download using `Net.WebClient`, triggering rule 100010.
 This is also the rule tied to the Shuffle webhook integration.

 **Expected result:** Wazuh fires a level 14 alert → Shuffle receives the webhook → Cortex queries VirusTotal → TheHive alert is created → if the VirusTotal score exceeds 3, the host is isolated via `drop-firewall`.